microsoft/markitdown/docs/contributor-guide/contributing.md

-## Contributing
+# How to Contribute

 This project welcomes contributions and suggestions.

+## Steps to Contribute
+1. Fork the repository.
+2. Create a branch for your feature or bug fix.
+3. Write your code and tests.
+4. Submit a pull request.

+## Contributor License Agreement (CLA)
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide